outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 There are a few rules to follow here:
 * [Actively listen](https://www.verywellmind.com/what-is-active-listening-3024343).
 Like really, really listen.
 Your line report should be talking 80% of the time, at least.
 Make sure you have no distractions like checking emails, Slack etc. None.
 Zero.
 * Avoid going into [advice mode](https://blackwells.co.uk/bookshop/product/9781989025758) and stay curious.
-* Use excellent questions, e.g. the coaching habit, and get good at asking the right question at the right time.
+* Use excellent questions, e.g. from The Coaching Habit and get good at asking the right question at the right time.
 Get to the nub of the real challenge for them and get them to a place of insight and clarity by asking questions and staying curious.

 ### Agreeing Actions

 It's essential to hold your line report and yourself accountable.
 Be sure to replay back what you've heard from your line report, so you're both on the same page and design and actions together.
-These actions should be [STRAM](https://footwearexchange.com/stram-effective-way-to-set-smart-goal/).
+These actions should be [STRAM (Specific, Trackable, Relevant, Attainable and Motivating)](https://footwearexchange.com/stram-effective-way-to-set-smart-goal/).

 Get granular on what support from you looks like and how much or how little direction may be required.
 Sometimes they will be able to do a task easily without much supervision and, at other times, will need much guidance even as a more experienced employee.